EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

 1. Move the cursor on the **AI Raw Data** storage type and click the **Edit** icon to open the **Edit Storage Policy** page.

 2. From the **Storage Time** drop down list, select the storage time for the data.
-For this example, we shall save the data in TSDB for 1 month.
+For this example, we shall save the data in TSDB for 3 months.

 3. Select the `SmartBattery_Model_a01` model and the listed measurement points.